Changing Habits for Urban Mobility Solutions (CHUMS)

 The strategic aim of CHUMS was simple – to achieve changes in travel behaviour mind-sets for commuting by:

 - relying on more energy efficient transport and less congestion

 - reducing single occupancy car trips

 - gaining benefits from reduced pressure from cars at work sites, potentially freeing-up valuable parking spaces.

-All of the five ‘champion cities’ have existing car-pooling systems, at various stages of maturity, which serve ‘closed’ target groups such as work-places, large employers or universities.
-Once proven, the application will be equally valid for ‘open’ systems for citizens in general.
-The project has already developed a European carpooling ‘interest group’ with members from 19 member states and candidate countries; where further take-up of the CHUMS measures will be developed during the project.
-The 10 fully committed CHUMS partners include mobility behaviour experts, city authorities and carpool operators.
+All of the five ‘champion cities’ had existing car-pooling systems, at various stages of maturity, which served ‘closed’ target groups such as work-places, large employers or universities.
+Once proven, the application is now equally valid for ‘open’ systems for citizens in general.
+The project developed a European carpooling ‘interest group’ early on, with members from 19 member states and candidate countries; where further take-up of the CHUMS measures was developed during the project.
+The 10 fully committed CHUMS partners included mobility behaviour experts, city authorities and carpool operators.

-The CHUMS project will be implemented through a package of proven energy efficient transport measures which support carpooling amongst employers and their employees:
+The CHUMS project was implemented through a package of proven energy efficient transport measures which support carpooling amongst employers and their employees:

 - Hosting of “Carpool week”: the launch of an inaugural “Carpool Week”